dipta-sdd/campaignbay/TESTING.md

 # CampaignBay End-to-End Test Plan

 This document outlines the comprehensive test suite for the CampaignBay WooCommerce plugin.
 It is designed to cover every setting, campaign type, and user flow.
+**Note**: Unless otherwise specified, all tests described below must be performed for each supported product type (Simple, Variable, Grouped, Subscription, etc.) where applicable.

 ## 1. Universal Campaign Features
 *These tests apply to ALL campaign types (Simple, Earlybird, Quantity, BOGO).*